 It is important to remember these 2 things when looking at buying or selling rare whisky:

 - Casks and bottles are not comparable.
-If you use the index wisely it can be a great tool, but be careful not to end up comparing apples to pineapples.
+If you use the index wisely it can be a great tool, but be careful not to use the Knight Frank Whisky Index as a reason to invest in casks.

 - This index is looking at high value rare whisky bottles.
 It is not enough to have, or buy any old bottle of whisky.
 Some distilleries, vintages, ages etc are more sought after than others.